Gian Antonio Lazier

 Gian Antonio Lazier (9 June 1678 – 8 April 1738), also known under his claimed official name Ioannes IX Antonius I Angelus Flavius Comnenus Lascaris Palaeologus, and various variations thereof, was an 18th-century Italian impostor and pretender.
 Born of lowly origins in the Aosta Valley in Italy, Lazier claimed his last name to be a corruption of the surname Laskaris, an imperial dynasty of the Byzantine Empire.
 Also claiming connections to the Angelos, Komnenos and Palaiologos dynasties as their supposed last legitimate descendant, Lazier claimed the style 'prince of the line of the empire of the east'.
-Through various noble titles, Lazier claimed to be the rightful ruler of a vast number of former territories of the Byzantine Empire, as well as of a selection of other eastern lands.
+Through various noble titles, Lazier claimed to be the rightful ruler of a vast number of former territories of the Byzantine Empire as well as of a selection of other eastern lands.
 He also claimed to represent the legitimate Grand Master of the Sacred Military Constantinian Order of Saint George, a chivalric order with invented Byzantine connections.

-There is no evidence that either of Lazier's parents, Francesco Lazier or Giacobina Neiro, had any connections to former Byzantine royalty, though there may have been some form of relation to the Angelo Flavio Comneno family, an Italian noble family which claimed connections to the Angelos dynasty.
+There is no evidence that either of Lazier's parents, Francesco Lazier or Giacobina Neiroz, had any connections to former Byzantine royalty.
+He may have had some form of relation to the Angelo Flavio Comneno family, an Italian noble family which claimed connections to the Angelos dynasty.
 Sometimes nicknamed "the peasant who wanted to become emperor", Lazier spent several years of his early life travelling around Italy in search of work he found suitable.
-In the early 18th century, Lazier worked as a shoemaker, lived as a monk and then operated a hotel in Rome.
+In the early 18th century, Lazier worked as a shoemaker, lived as a monk, and then operated a hotel in Rome.
 In 1707, Lazier was condemned by the Inquisition for attempting to marry a young woman when he was already married to his wife, Marie-Marguerite Stévenin.
 At some point he moved to Brussels, where he began referring to himself as Ioannes Antonius Lascaris and began publicizing his pretensions and claims.